Replicable-MARL/MARLlib/docs/source/intro_marl/rl.rst

 ***************************************

 There have been many great RL tutorials and open-sourced repos where you can find both the principle of different RL algorithms and the implementation details.
 In this part, we will quickly navigate from RL to DRL.
-If you are pretty familiar with this part, you can skip this part and go to :ref:`part2`.

 .. contents::
     :local: